protectorinsurance/swarm-secret-gatherer/README.md

+The scripts in this repo will gather and export all running secrets in a Docker Swarm cluster, and can be rewritten to Kubernetes compliant opaque secrets.

+---
 # swarm-secret-gatherer script
 The script will gather all secret info and dump all secrets in a folder relative to where the current workdir is.
 <br/>Requirements for the script to work: